Struct TxSender

 §Logic:

-1. Check for Existing RBF Tx: Retrieves last_rbf_txid for the try_to_send_id.
+1. Check for Existing RBF Tx: Retrieves RBF txids for the try_to_send_id and selects the most recent one still in the mempool.

-2. Bump Existing Tx: If psbt_bump_fee exists, it calls rpc.psbt_bump_fee.
+2. Bump Existing Tx: If a mempool tx exists, it calls rpc.psbt_bump_fee.

 • This internally uses the Bitcoin Core psbtbumpfee RPC.